|Film Title/Year and Description|

 In the ending, it was revealed that she had fallen into the addictive lure of being a con artist herself.

-In director Joe Dante's science-fiction comedy (and Oscar winner for Best Visual Effects), there was the memorable, bizarre death scene of sinister robotic-armed villain Mr. Igoe (Vernon Wells) at the hands of daring but irresponsible Navy test pilot Lt.
-Tuck Pendleton (Dennis Quaid), in a plot reminiscent of the classic Fantastic Voyage (1966).
+Director Joe Dante's science-fiction comedy (and Oscar winner for Best Visual Effects) featured a plot reminiscent of the classic Fantastic Voyage (1966).

-Tuck Pendleton had been miniaturized and was to be injected into a laboratory rabbit for a ground-breaking, top-secret exploratory medical journey, while navigating in a submersible pod.
-Accidentally, Pendleton was injected into the body of insecure, hypochondriacal Safeway clerk/manager Jack Putter (Martin Short) (Tuck: "I'm in a man!" while Putter exclaimed: "I'm possessed!").
+Naval aviator Lt.
+Tuck Pendleton (Dennis Quaid) was miniatured to microscopic proportions, and was to be injected into a laboratory rabbit for a ground-breaking, top-secret exploratory medical journey, while navigating in a submersible pod.
+Accidentally, however, the daring but irresponsible Pendleton was injected into the body of insecure, unsuspecting, hypochondriacal Safeway clerk/manager Jack Putter (Martin Short) (Tuck: "I'm in a man!" while Putter exclaimed: "I'm possessed!").